 Being right on the beach of the park’s largest lake makes this campground the most popular, so you need to reserve your spot well in advance, especially if you plan on camping on a holiday or weekend.
 Swimming, fishing, and paddling are all welcome here, and there is a playground for the kids right by the beach.
 Dogs and cats are welcome as long as you supervise them and keep them on a leash.

 Seasonal activities in Rifle River Recreation Area

+Rifle River Recreation Area was a private hunting retreat before it became a public recreation area.
+The wooded streams and thick forests make for challenging hunts, and there’s a wide range of species populating the park.
 With a variety of streams and lakes, the duck hunting is excellent in the park, as is the grouse and woodcock hunting.
 Do make sure to follow all state hunting regulations, as laws are strictly enforced.
 And the park is popular with hikers, so take extra caution.

-If you plan on visiting during the winter, you should bring a pair of skis with your rig.
-The parks 14 miles of hiking trails turn into a scenic cross-country skiing course.
-The park is still packed with birds and mammals during the winter, so there’s plenty of wildlife to see.
+If you plan on visiting during the winter, you should pack a set of skis in your rig because the park’s 14 miles of hiking trails turn into a scenic cross-country skiing course once the snow begins to fall.
+Rifle River Recreation Area is still packed with birds and mammals during the winter, so there’s plenty of wildlife to see.
 And the trails are groomed, so you can focus on skiing and not on wading through snow.
-The park doesn’t offer equipment rentals, so you’ll need to make sure to bring your own ski gear with in campervan.
+The park doesn’t offer equipment rentals, so you’ll need to make sure to bring your own ski gear with you.